Work with Asset Versions and Publishing

 Reviewers receive a notification when an asset is waiting for their review.
 Assignees also receive a notification that the asset has moved to Unpublished (In Review) status.

 You may need to cancel a review for a variety of reasons, such as an asset requiring review from a user who is no longer active in the system.

 If you are an Admin or Business Admin, you can cancel a review when the asset is in Unpublished (In Review) status.
 The asset returns to Unpublished (Review Canceled) status.

 Click the Cancel Review button.

-As a reviewer of an asset, you can update the status of the asset by endorsing or contesting it.
+As a reviewer of an asset, you can update the status of the asset by approving or contesting it.

-NOTE: The assets that go through the endorsement process are terms, policies and rules.
+NOTE: The assets that go through the approval process are terms, policies, rules, datasets, and business processes.

 When the asset details are defined, and the asset is sent for review, reviewers receive notifications requesting their review.

 Once the asset is sent for review, it has a status of Unpublished (In Review).